Anxiety can impact every aspect of a person’s life. It affects how people think and feel, and it has physical symptoms.

 - Antidepressants: A person takes these every day.

 - Benzodiazepines: These can help calm a person during a time of high anxiety.
 They usually take around 30 minutes to work.
+However, they carry a high risk of dependence.

 These drugs are for temporary use.
 They can help people feel better, but they are unlikely to solve the problem on their own.